 ADU ordinance enhancements + Administrative approval for ADUs

-The baseline is now met — HB 577 (July 2025) and Portsmouth's March 2026 ordinance update established by-right ADU approval statewide and locally.
+The baseline is now met — HB 577 (July 2025) and Portsmouth's February 2026 ordinance update established by-right ADU approval statewide and locally.
 Z-2 now focuses on enhancements beyond that baseline: expanding ADU standards, addressing dimensional constraints, and ensuring Portsmouth's ordinance is optimized rather than merely compliant.
 P-2 (administrative approval) is operationally complete.

 Z-26